user8088/erp/Staff-apis.md

 **Description:** Pay salary directly without creating a salary run.
 This is the **recommended approach** as it simplifies the payment flow.
 Calculates salary, creates journal entries, and records payment in one step.

+**Note:** You can pay salary for **any month** - past months (for backdated payments), current month, or future months (for advance payments).
+Simply specify the desired month in `Y-m` format (e.g., "2025-11" for November 2025, "2024-06" for June 2024, "2026-03" for March 2026).

 **Authentication:** Required (`auth:sanctum`)

 **Authorization:** Requires `module:module.staff,read-write` and `permission:staff.salary.pay,read-write` permissions